andrewbaxter/wongus/readme.md

 There's an example config dir in `example/` - try it out with `wongus ./example/`!

+You can alternatively (instead of serving static files) serve content from a server using `--server http://127.0.0.1:8080`.
+Static content in `/path/to/your/dir` will be ignored.

 # Javascript API

 Wongus adds a few things to `window` which are of particular relevance to panel bar thing designers.